ESP32 Flowmeter - RS485 Modbus

 Error 226

-At the first attempt I used the two PINs RX and TX for the communication to the RS485 board out of ignorance, which ended in an error 226.
+At the first try I used the two PINs RX and TX for the communication to the RS485 board out of ignorance, which ended in an error 226.
 The display mirrored the output of the serial monitor to the TUF-2000M: Menu 49, see: Serial Port Traffic

 ...